wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ## How many genes pass this cutoff in each sample:
 summary(unfilteredExpr > cutoff)
 ## For each row return the number of expression values above the cutoff
-## This gives the number of samples in which each gene is expressed above the cutoff
+## This give sthe number of samples in which each gene is expressed above the cutoff
 numSamplesWithExpression <- apply(unfilteredExpr, 1, function(x){ return(sum(x > cutoff)) })
 ## Plot this as a histogram
 hist(numSamplesWithExpression)